VComputing/visualcomputing/content/docs/workshops/visual_illusions.md

 {{< details "Background" open >}}
-Sometimes your brain can change the colors of what you are seeing, based on the colors of surrounding the object, the moviing square illusion (https://petapixel.com/2022/08/03/the-square-in-this-optical-illusion-isnt-actually-changing-color/) show this.
-To recreate this illusion the following code was used as reference for the background: https://editor.p5js.org/Jaemi13/sketches/gAS-FB5Sx
+Sometimes your brain can change the colors of what you are seeing, based on the colors of surrounding the object.
+This fenomenom is caused by the *chromatic induction effect* "the change in perceived color of a light caused by a nearby inducing stimulus", and thats how the moving square illusion works.
+The square will move up and down across a background with different colors and it will seem to change color to your eyes.
 {{< /details >}}

 {{< details "Code and results" >}}